The large structures of Grothendieck founded on finite order arithmetic: Basic cohomology in MC

-The theory of finite \'etale covers is elementary algebra as in EGA\!~IV.
-We do need a category of all \'etale covers of a scheme $X$\!, and this is not small by the common definition.
-But the finite \'etale covers are given by finitely generated extensions of coordinate rings on $X$\!.
-MC proves any set of rings has a set of all finite extensions generated by any fixed set $G$ of generators.
-So there is a set containing at least one representative (up to isomorphism) of every finite \'etale cover of $X$\!.
+The theory of finite \'etale covers is elementary algebra (EGA~IV).
+The fundamental group uses a category of ``all'' finite \'etale covers of a scheme $X$, but that means all \emph{up to isomorphism}.
+Since these covers are given by finitely generated extensions of coordinate rings on $X$, MC provides a sufficient category using the set of all extensions generated by finite subsets of some fixed infinite set $G$.